Children participating in a protest or demonstration holding signs with text and images, in front of red curtains and hanging banners.

 • The voters of San Francisco want immigrant families, and all homeless families, to receive shelter and basic supports

-In mid-January, the leaders sent a letter to Shireen McSpadden, Director of the Department of Homelessness, urgently requesting a meeting and proposing concrete solutions.
+Based on this research, the families sent a letter to Shireen McSpadden, Director of the Department of Homelessness, urgently requesting a meeting and proposing concrete solutions.
 Director McSpadden responded by emphasizing the Department’s lack of resources, and she did not respond to the families’ proposals or request for a meeting.

 Because Homelessness Director McSpadden would not meet with the families, they decided to organize a public community meeting, to hold the city government accountable and push for action.
 On Thursday, March 7, 2024, over 350 San Franciscans representing 40 congregations, schools and organizations gathered at St. Anthony’s Catholic Church in the Mission.
 The leaders ran the meeting, giving powerful testimony about the reality and laying out their proposed solutions.
 Supervisors Ahsha Safai and Dean Preston, along with Supervisor Hillary Ronen (who was unable to attend), committed to supporting the families’ demands.